 Gain the experience you need by teaching English 1301 or 1302 at the university level.
 Doctoral students will have the opportunity to serve as teaching assistants in order to meet residency requirements, though students who are not able to serve as teaching assistants may fulfill requirements in alternate ways.
 Contact Dr. Karen Roggenkamp, program coordinator, for more information.

-Our flexible program is designed for current educators and working professionals.
+Our PhD programs in Literature or Rhetoric and Composition are not intended to be completed fully online; however, students may take up to 49 percent of coursework online as noted in our course catalog.
+Our flexible programs are designed for current educators and working professionals.
 Whether a full or part-time student, you can complete the program at your own pace.
-We offer face-to-face courses at our main campus location, and this program is also offered fully online.
+We offer face-to-face courses at our main campus location as well as a fully online PhD in English with an emphasis in Applied Linguistics and master's programs and certificates.

 Deadlines